 Types of Cryptocurrency

-Since Nakamoto made his breakthrough Bitcoin system, dozens of other forms of cryptocurrency have been created:
+Since Nakamoto made his breakthrough Bitcoin system, thousands of other types of cryptocurrency have been created, including:

 • Bitcoin Cash